RayBenefield/transmutation/worklog.md

 # Work Log

+## #64

+Spent my session working on putting in a patch/pull request to the `conventional-changelog-cli` package to properly handle a custom configuration using a promise.
+Wasn't too bad as it was a one line change and just had to add a test for it.

 ## #59, #60, #61, #62, #63

 Got SUPER sucked into creating the template system.
 Once I started to figure